Kalanggaman Island 2020: Travel Guide To Your Next Sea Escapade6 min read

 - There is a small store in Kalanggaman that has limited supplies.
 So, if you are planning to have an overnight stay, make sure to bring enough food and water.

-- Opt for an overnight stay to witness majestic views of both sunrise and sunset.
+- Opt for an overnight stay to witness majestic views of both the sunrise and sunset.

-- There are tents for rent for those who prefer to stay overnight.
-However, you can also bring your own so you can save money on the tent rental fees.
+- There are tents and rooms for rent for those who prefer to stay overnight.
+However, you can also bring your own so you can save money on rental fees.